Does your employer offer flexible spending accounts? Do you take advantage of this benefit?

 That might sound confusing, but here's how it works: Every pay period, your employer deducts a set amount of money from your paycheck.
 You then use that money to pay for medical or dependent-care expenses that your regular health insurance will not cover.
 For instance, you might need to lose weight to stave off diabetes or hypertension.
 You could use the money in your flexible spending account to pay for enrollment in a weight-loss program.

 The benefit of this is obvious: You will be saving up money for health expenses on a regular basis.
-You then won't face a big financial shock if you need to pay potentially pricey out-of-pocket healthcare expenses.
+You then won't face a significant financial shock if you need to pay potentially pricey out-of-pocket healthcare expenses.

-However, there's an even bigger financial benefit: The dollars you stow away in your flexible spending account are considered pre-tax dollars.
+However, there's an even more significant financial benefit: The dollars you stow away in your flexible spending account are considered pre-tax dollars.
 That means that they reduce the amount of income you will have to report to the IRS every year, thus reducing the amount of income taxes that you must pay each year.
 If you earn $40,000 a year, and you put $2,000 into a flexible spending account, the gross income that you must report to the IRS falls to $38,000.
-Depending on the size of your tax rate, that could result in a significant tax savings.
+Depending on the size of your tax rate, that could result in significant tax savings.